DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/MonitoringSystem/index.rst

 Overview
 =========

 The Monitoring system is used to monitor various components of DIRAC.
-Currently, we have to monitoring types:
+Currently, we have two monitoring types:

 	WMSHistory: is used to monitor the DIRAC WMS Component Monitoring: is used to monitor DIRAC components such as services, agents, etc.

 It is based on Elasticsearch distributed search and analytics NoSQL database.
-If you wan to use it, you have to install the Monitoring service and elasticsearch db.
+If you want to use it, you have to install the Monitoring service and elasticsearch db.
 You can use a single node, if you do not have to store lot of data, otherwise you need a cluster (more than one node).

 Install Elasticsearch